f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

 --------------------------------------------------

 #### Explicit Forward Proxy (proxy in front)
 In this scenario, an explicit proxy configuration is built up front at the steering layer.
 A BIG-IP LTM explicit proxy consists of a DNS resolver, TCP tunnel, HTTP explicit profile, an HTTP explicit proxy virtual server, and a separate TCP tunnel virtual server.
 Traffic flows from the client to the HTTP explicit proxy VIP and is tunneled through the TCP tunnel VIP.
 Therefore to configure the explicit proxy for the Internal Layered Architecture, simply apply the layering iRule to the TCP tunnel VIP, which will behave exactly the same way as the transparent proxy implementation.
+This will use the same iRules under the **transparent-proxy** subfolder.

 ![SSL Orchestrator Internal Layered Architecture](images/sslo-internal-layered-architecture-ep-front.png)

+*Note: to perform explicit proxy authentication, an SWG-Explicit access profile would be applied to the frontend explicit proxy configuration.*

 - **Step 1**: Create the DNS Resolver for the HTTP explicit config.
 Under Network -> DNS Resolvers -> DNS Resolver List, click **Create** provide a unique name and click **Finished**.
 Now click to edit this new DNS resolver and navigate to the Forward Zones tab and click **Add**.
   - Name: enter "." (without quotation marks)